Enjoy 28 Beautiful Pictures of The Grand Canyon Until You Can See It In Person

 17. Fill it to the rim

-The views from the Southern Rim of the Grand Canyon are sweeping and the colors change throughout the day as the sun and clouds work their magic on the landscape below.
+The views from the Grand Canyon South Rim are sweeping and the colors change throughout the day as the sun and clouds work their magic on the landscape below.

 Image Credit: Eisenlohr / iStock.